 However its not all bad, we have coping mechanisms and the biggest one of these is to plan.
 If we can anticipate any potential problems then we can put strategies in place to deal with them.
 (If you ever get invited to an event organised by an anxious person you will be well looked after).

-So you can begin to see that the when/where/how details are very important to the anxious person planning to attend a social event, and this birthday party had plans by the bucket load.
+So you can begin to see why the when/where/how details are very important to the anxious person planning to attend a social event.
+And this birthday party had plans by the bucket load.

 The Facebook event page for the party had listed everything.
 Overnight accommodation had been considered, pre-erected tents in the garden, and room in the house if the tents were full.
 Food had been organised, the barbeque, a curry and extra buffet food bought by guests.
 There was an hour by hour run down of what was happening and where in the garden.
 Honestly it was a thing of beauty and made my little anxious heart happy.